twinleaf/tio-python/README.md

 `tio-python` is uploaded to [PyPI](https://pypi.org) and can be installed/upgraded using `pip`:

-  - Windows Command Prompt `> py -m pip install tio --upgrade`
+  - Windows Command Prompt `py -m pip install tio --upgrade`
-  - macOS/linux `$pip3 install tio --upgrade`
+  - macOS/linux `pip3 install tio --upgrade`

 Windows users who can't run python might need to [add python to their path](https://www.pythoncentral.io/add-python-to-path-python-is-not-recognized-as-an-internal-or-external-command/).

+### Optional installation

+iPython greatly enhances the interactive itio.py program.
+It is possible to explore the properties of a device by using tab completion to see available properties and methods.
+Get it

+  - macOS/linux: `pip3 install ipython`
+  - Windows: `py -m pip install ipython`

 ## Performance